abhimantiwari/abhimantiwari.github.io/README.md

-# Blogs on Web Apps technologies and Azure Bot Services
+# Blogs on Web Apps technologies, Azure Bot Services, and other related technologies